alexeygrigorev/alexeygrigorev.github.io/cv.md

 <strong>[Searchmetrics](http://www.searchmetrics.com)</strong>, Berlin, Germany<br/>
 Position: Data Scientist<br/>

 Searchmetrics is a SEO company which helps customers create better content and track the performance of their websites.
-At Searchmetrics I was involved in a number of projects, including:
+At Searchmetrics I worked on multiple projects, including:

 - Content Opt: Topic-aware word recommender to assist copywriters
 - Keyword grouping for correcting search volume from Keyword Planner